-With all the options, organizations end up with tools developed in-house, tools obtained for free or via open source, and tools purchased from third-parties.
+With all the options, organizations end up with tools developed in-house, tools obtained for free or via open source, and tools purchased from third-party.
 New administrators bring on their favorite tools.
 The tendency is for organizations to add tools, rather than replace existing solutions.
 Sometimes this happens more than one team is using a tool and may not agree on a replacement.
 Other times it happens because there is no process for retiring tools or auditing usage.

 Tool sprawl increases IT operating costs